SykoLover

 "There are plenty of fish in the sea" is more than a corny phrase.
 Adopt a mindset of abundance and gratitude vs scarcity and selfishness.

+This may be a dynamic where anxiety and avoidance are both involved.
 What if the other person is an anxious or avoidant that never heals and you waste your whole life waiting?
 Just heal yourself.

-It might not be meant to be.
+It might just not be meant to be.
 Again, just heal yourself.

 Don't put relationships on a timeline.